lanbiolab/ERFMTDA/README.md

 - matplotlib 3.9.2

 ## Dataset
 The dataset used in this study was manually curated from published literature.
 We searched the relevant studies and collected experimentally validated tsRNA–disease associations.
-The curated dataset is provided in the file `tsRNA-disease.xlsx` in this repository.
+The curated dataset is provided as `tsRNA-disease.xlsx` and is included in the `ERFMTDA`, `case study`, and `denovo` folders for different experimental settings.

 ## Usage
 1. Data preprocessing